newt0/in-fight-amm-monorepo/docs/hackathon/pitch-script.md

 Now we are moving into fundraising.

 We’ve been in regular contact with 3RD GEAR, a Dentsu group company and an investor in both Sui and ONE.
-We're also getting advice from Kriss at Scallop.
-He’s been an amazing mentor for us.
+We’re also getting advice from Kriss at Scallop — an amazing mentor.
 And we’re having ongoing conversations with Soma Capital, a seed investor in Kalshi.

 ## Ending